How to Wire a Subpanel: NEC Compliance Guide

 With planning complete, you can proceed with the physical installation.
 Adhering to these steps ensures a compliant and safe setup.
 For worker safety, understanding new requirements is key, especially how 2023 NEC panelboard barriers improve worker safety when accessing energized parts.

 - Safety First: De-energize the Main Panel.
 Turn off the main breaker in the 200 amp breaker box (or other main panel).
-Use a voltmeter and a reliable circuit tracer or breaker finder to verify that power is off at the location where you will be installing the feeder breaker.
+Use a voltmeter and a reliable circuit tracer or breaker finder to verify that power is off at the location where you will be installing the feeder breaker, and always follow local lockout/tagout procedures.

 - Mount the Subpanel.
 Securely mount the new electrical panel box.
 For installations in different building envelopes, be aware of how 2023 NEC panelboard enclosure requirements are different to ensure proper environmental protection.
-You might be installing a standard 100 amp breaker box or a specific Square D 200 amp panel as a large subpanel.
+You might be installing a standard 100 amp breaker box or a specific Square D 200 amp panel as a large subpanel, but select the enclosure and listing appropriate for indoor or outdoor use.

 - Run the Feeder Cable.
 Route the 4-wire feeder cable from the main panel to the subpanel location.
-Ensure it is properly supported and protected from physical damage per NEC Chapter 3.
+Ensure it is properly supported and protected from physical damage per NEC Chapter 3 and the cable or raceway product listing.

 - Connect the Feeder at the Main Panel.
-In the main panel, connect the two ungrounded (hot) conductors to a new 240v breaker, such as a 60 amp breaker or 100 amp breaker.
+In the main panel, connect the two ungrounded (hot) conductors to a properly sized 240 V breaker sized to match the feeder wire ampacity (for example, 60 A or 100 A as determined by the load and conductor ampacity).
 The size must match the feeder wire ampacity, providing correct overcurrent protection requirements.
 Connect the neutral conductor to the neutral bus bar and the equipment grounding conductor to the equipment grounding bus bar.
-In a main panel, these bars are typically bonded.
+In a main panel, these bars are typically bonded by the main bonding jumper.

 - Connect the Feeder at the Subpanel.
-At the subpanel, connect the two hot conductors to the main lugs.
-This is where the term main lug only panel originates.
+At the subpanel, connect the two hot conductors to the main lugs or main breaker as provided by the panel.
+This is a common arrangement in a main-lug-only panel (no main disconnect inside the subpanel), but make sure the panel type matches the installation and local code requirements.
 Connect the neutral feeder conductor to the neutral bus bar.

 - CRITICAL: Isolate Neutral and Ground.
 This is the most crucial step in sub panel wiring.
-The neutral bus bar must be isolated from the panel enclosure.
-This is often called a floating neutral.
-Remove the factory-installed bonding jumper (usually a green screw or copper strap) that connects the neutral bar to the panel can.
+The neutral bus bar must be isolated from the panel enclosure so that the neutral is not bonded to the box.
+Remove the factory-installed bonding jumper (often a green screw or a strap) that connects the neutral bar to the panel can.
 Install a separate equipment grounding bar, bonded directly to the metal enclosure, and connect the feeder’s equipment grounding conductor to this bar.
-This practice of separating neutral and ground is non-negotiable.
+This practice of separating neutral and ground is required except where the Code permits otherwise (for example, the main service bonding is at the service disconnect only).

 - Torque, Label, and Cover.
-Use a torque wrench to tighten all terminal lugs to the manufacturer’s specifications.
+Use a torque wrench to tighten all terminal lugs to the manufacturer’s specifications (see NEC requirement to follow manufacturer termination instructions).
 This is one of the most overlooked but critical steps.
 Create an accurate panel schedule, clearly identifying each circuit.
 Knowing how to properly label switchgear, switchboards, and panelboards per NEC 2023 is a professional standard.
 Finally, install the electrical panel cover or electrical panel box covers.

 The Critical Importance of Grounding and Bonding

 The rules for grounding and bonding are what separate a safe subpanel installation from a hazardous one.
-The goal is to create a single point of bonding between the neutral and ground for the entire electrical system, which occurs only at the main service disconnect.
+The goal is to provide a single grounded conductor path back to the service with the system bonding (neutral-to-ground bond) located at the service disconnect only, and to ensure equipment grounding conductors provide an effective fault-current path back to the source.

 Subpanels in Detached Buildings: NEC 250.32 Requirements